 Food expiration dates are everywhere but according to an article in the NY Times,1 most of them are for marketing, not safety, reasons.
-What about the sanitizer test strips used in hospitals, kitchens, daycare, cruise ships & long term care facilities?
-These strips ensure proper strengths of sanitizing/disinfection chemicals will work as needed on knives, cutting boards, doorknobs to faucet handles.
-Does the same logic apply to sanitizer test strip expiration?
-Good today & probably good tomorrow too!
+What about the sanitizer test strips used in hospitals, kitchens, daycares, cruise ships & long term care facilities?
+These strips ensure that the right dilutions have been done & proper strengths of sanitizing/disinfection chemicals will work as needed on everything from food, water, knives, cutting boards, to doorknobs & faucet handles.
+Does the same expiration date logic apply to sanitizer test strips?

 The 0-200ppm chlorine test strips are the simplest and most robust of sanitizer test strips commonly used in commercial kitchens.
 They come as short strips of paper, 100 in a plastic bottle, and are based on a very well understood chemical reaction known as the iodine starch reaction 2.
-It would be the slightest of exaggerations to say these strips never expire.
-Strips in 10-year-old bottles that have sat unopened on the manufacturer’s shelf still perform exactly the same as freshly made ones.
-They are so stable that we have sold them for over 10 years without even a batch number on them.
-However, for the sake of accurate stock rotation, we will be adding these going forward.
+It is not an exaggeration to say these strips never expire.
+Strips in 10-year-old bottles that have sat unopened still perform exactly the same as freshly made ones.
+They are so stable that we have sold them for over 10 years without even a lot/batch (date of manufacturing) number on them.
+We have high turnover of these but for the sake of customer confidence in 100% accurate stock rotation, we will be adding expiration dates to these going forward.

 1) The NY Times requires a subscription signup but it allows up to 4 free articles per month.